semantic-release/semantic-release/README.md

 - New features and fixes are immediately available to users
 - Notify maintainers and users of new releases
 - Use formalized commit message convention to document changes in the codebase
+- Publish on different distribution channels (such as [npm dist-tags](https://docs.npmjs.com/cli/dist-tag)) based on git merges
 - Integrate with your [continuous integration workflow](docs/recipes/README.md#ci-configurations)
 - Avoid potential errors associated with manual releases
 - Support any [package managers and languages](docs/recipes/README.md#package-managers-and-languages) via [plugins](docs/usage/plugins.md)